+The proponents' data is very flawed.
 Even if cost data were properly considered, the proponents' data is very flawed.
-In the recent Class III and IV make allowance decision, USDA rejected the use of its own RBCS survey data, notwithstanding its long pedigree and USDA's prior reliance upon that very data for purposes of setting make allowances.
+In the recent Class III and IV make allowance decision; USDA rejected the use of its own RBCS survey data, notwithstanding its long pedigree and USDA's prior reliance upon that very data for purposes of setting make allowances.
 USDA did so because it deemed that data insufficiently reliable.
 Given the standard set in that hearing, it is very difficult to see how USDA could rely upon the proponents' data as a basis for changing Class I prices.

 Proponents conduct no analysis of how the vast structural changes which occurred between the 1996-97 period on which USDA based its analysis of the justification for Option 1A (which it rejected) and today impact the market.
-Merely updating information which is nearly a decade old, and in some cases is 30 years old, ignores industry adjustments to changes in relative costs, changes in technology, and changes in underlying economic forces of the marketplace.
-Hearing Exhibit 45, page 26.
+Merely updating information which is nearly a decade old, and as I will show in some cases is 30 years old, ignores industry adjustments to changes in relative costs, changes in technology, and changes in underlying economic forces of the marketplace.

-Moreover, proponents conducted no study of any of the actual costs they purport have increased substantially since the time of the 1998 federal order decision.
+Moreover, proponents have conducted no study of any of the actual costs they purport have increased substantially since the time of the 1998 federal order decision.
 They provided no analysis of the difference in costs between actual Grade A farm operations and Grade B farm operations.
 They provided no analysis of the costs of balancing in the marketplace borne by firms with those costs, nor any analysis of the actual increase in transportation costs due to longer hauls between farms and Class I plants.
 Finally, they conduct no analysis of the changes in marketplace premiums for class I milk which could identify other explanations for increases in some time periods and decreases in others, as well as changes in some marketing areas and the lack of any change in others.
-Hearing Exhibit 45, page 26.

-Thus, even if one were to ignore the salient considerations of the adequacy of the milk supply, and the regional disparity of the impact of the proposals, and accept the relevance of the three factors upon which the proponents rely, the proposals should be rejected.
+Thus, even if one were to ignore the salient considerations of the adequacy of the milk supply, and the regional disparity of the impact of the proposals, and accept the relevance of the factors upon which the proponents rely, the proposals should be rejected.

-A key justification for federal order price regulation was to encourage conversion of Grade B farm operations to Grade A farm operations.
-That aspect has been wildly successful; today, USDA reports that 98 of U.S. milk production comes from Grade A farm operations --vastly in excess of the amount needed to service the Class I market.
+Grade A versus Grade B farms.
+Let's begin with a look at the difference in costs of producing milk on a Grade A versus a Grade B dairy farm operation.
+First of all, a key justification for federal order price regulation was to encourage conversion of Grade B farm operations to Grade A farm operations.
+That aspect has been wildly successful; today, USDA reports that 98 of U.S. milk production comes from Grade A farm operations-vastly in excess of the amount needed to service the Class I market.
 (USDA, NASS, Milk Production, Disposition and Income).
 There is no evidence whatsoever of a need to provide any financial incentives or rewards for becoming, or maintaining, Grade A status.
-Hearing Exhibit 45, page 27.
-Any Class I or II price increase based on this ground should be rejected for this reason alone.

-Furthermore, the only actual data related to the cost differences between Grade A and Grade B farm operations was presented by Mr. Tonak, which show that difference to be far lower than the 40 cents per cwt proponents assume is the beginning point.
-Tonak's evidence supported a difference of only between 4 and 8 cents per hundredweight.
-Hearing Exhibit 31 page 8.
-This would support a significant decrease in the Class I differential, to the extent that the current differential is purportedly based on a forty cent cost difference between Grade A and Grade B.
+In fact the only actual data related to the cost differences between Grade A and Grade B farm operations was presented by Mr. Tonak, which show that difference to be far lower than the 40 cents per cwt proponents assume is the beginning point.
+This would support a significant decrease in the Class I differential.